opencog/sensory/DesignNotes.md

 TODO List
 ---------
-* The text API should porbably be changed to use StringValue instead of ItemNode.
+* The text API should probably be changed to use StringValue instead of ItemNode.
 But this breaks LG parser, for now.
 FIXME
 * The text file reader should probably throw on end-of-file, instead of returning empty content.
 This would allow intermediate processors